danaikorre/dsmanufacturing.github.io/organisation.md

 In addition to self-directed, online learning, individual help and feedback will be provided through forums and email, drop-in online-sessions, and local workshops in Edinburgh.

-Tutorials and talks will be held at the University of Edinburgh, and along with external seminars, will be live-streamd and recorded for an online audience.
+Tutorials and talks will be held at the University of Edinburgh, and along with external seminars, will be live-streamed and recorded for an online audience.

 We aim to ensure course delivery is as flexible as possible to accommodate each participant’s work schedule.
 Course content is delivered through recorded online video lectures, suggested readings, online tutorials, quizzes, exercises that can be handed in to obtain feedback as well as optional advanced modules.

-Prior to course start, we aim to work with selected participants to shape the course to best accomodate specific needs of working professionals.
+Prior to course start, we aim to work with selected participants to shape the course to best accommodate specific needs of working professionals.
 If you would like to contribute to these sessions please indicate this when [registering interest](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/courses/data-visualisation/register-your-interest).
 Alternatively, please <!-- fill in a brief questionnaire and provide an --> <a href="mailto:datavisonline@gmail.com">e-mail us</a>.